omahs/composable/frame/order-book-dex/README.md

 - Any OB order is sold on AMM, if AMM provides better price
 - People pay fees only for ddosing attacks (like wrong assets, bad input)
 - Issues trade order into TEE or onto on chain.
 TEE devices find matches and issues swaps.
+- Closed source, so cannot research code.
+But docs are awesome.
+- It sorts all orders by size and fills in order until it full.
+It matches (Sell, Buy), (Buy, Sell), (Sell, Sell), (Buy, Buy).

 ### Example in Solidity